gowithfloat/FLWebView/readme.md

 [![](./float-logo.png)](http://floatlearning.com/)

-WKWebView with UIWebView fallback.
-WIP
+This is an example Xcode project demonstrating how to use WKWebView in iOS 8 with a UIWebView fallback for earlier versions of iOS.

 # Tools